-We all come across The Bad Spectator once in a while.
+We all come across the bad spectator once in a while.

-If you are a magician then it is but natural to want to perform in front of an audience and not because you want to show off but because you love to watch them squeal with delight.
+If you are a magician then it is but natural to want to perform in front of an audience and not because you want to show off but because you love to watch them exclaim with delight.

 Having fun is obviously a priority but the utmost feeling which is desired is that of satisfaction at being able to perform successfully in front of others and keep the spectators enthralled for an extended period of time.

 Imagine that as a magician you are facing your audience with confidence and suddenly there comes a shout from amidst the crowd ‘I know how you did that’.

 Now would not that be a true show spoiler?